The best cloud document storage is a secure solution for storing, organizing, and sharing important files.

 The Swiss-based company is more expensive than the competition, but the one-off payment means that you won't have to worry about renewal fees that can be very horrendously expensive.

-The best cloud document storage of 2022 in full
+The best cloud document storage in full:

 Read our full Microsoft OneDrive review.

 Best cloud document storage for Google users

 Reasons to buy

 If you’re looking for the best cloud document storage for business or personal use, Google’s solution is excellent - with its 15GB free storage capacity and deep integration with the company’s mobile apps and the G-Suite workspace.

 In our review of the service, we found it “provides a powerful, robust cloud storage service for both consumer and business needs.”
 Like just about every mainline Google product, Drive is beautifully designed.
 Easy to use, intuitive to navigate, and in our experience, super-fast to synchronize, everything here ‘just works’.

 But Google Drive doesn't have everything - notably bare metal backups and end-to-end encryption are missing, so it’s not a full cloud backup solution.
 And while that free 15GB may sound generous compared to Dropbox and OneDrive, this includes all your storage use across Gmail, Google Photos, and all other Google products.
 That’s likely to fill up fast - especially if you’re storing lots of videos and images.
 You can increase your storage up to 2TB with a variety of Google One subscription plans.

 Best cloud document storage for simplicity